christophernhill/rc_howtos/general/user-guide.rst

 Who can get a HPC account?
 --------------------------

-Any one who is a MIT employed and currently working in the MIT research community
+Any one who is MIT employed and currently working in the MIT research community

 How to get a HPC user account?
 ------------------------------